Janet Yellen: Chair of the Federal Reserve

 On October 9, 2013, Yellen was officially nominated to replace Bernanke as chair of the Federal Reserve, the first vice chair ever to be elevated to that post.
-While announcing his decision, President Obama called her "one of the nation's foremost economists and policymakers" and said that "America’s workers and their families will have a champion in Janet Yellen."
-During the nomination hearings held on November 14, Yellen defended the more than $3 trillion in stimulus funds that the central bank had been injecting into the U.S. economy.
+While announcing his decision, President Obama called her "one of the nation's foremost economists and policymakers" and said that "America's workers and their families will have a champion in Janet Yellen."
+During the nomination hearings held in November, Yellen defended the more than $3 trillion in stimulus funds that the central bank had been injecting into the U.S. economy.
 She also said that it is important for the Fed to try to detect asset bubbles and that if she saw one, she would work to address it.

 On December 20, 2013, the U.S. Senate voted 59–34 for cloture on Yellen's nomination.
 On January 6, 2014, she was confirmed as chair of the Federal Reserve by a vote of 56–26, the narrowest margin ever for the position.
 Yellen was a trailblazer as the first woman to head the U.S. central bank, or any major central bank, and the first Democrat to do so since Paul Volcker assumed that position in 1979 via President Jimmy Carter.
 She was sworn into office on February 3, 2014, and was previously elected as FOMC chair on January 30.
-According to a Fed representative, on Yellen's request, her title would be altered to "chair" rather than "chairman" or "chairwoman," as she prefers a gender-neutral manner.
-Only one woman ever led the central bank of a G8 country before Yellen – Russia's Elvira Nabiullina.
+According to a Fed representative, on Yellen's request, her title would be altered to "chair" rather than "chairman" or "chairwoman", as she prefers a gender-neutral manner.
+Only one woman had ever led the central bank of a G8 country before Yellen – Russia's Elvira Nabiullina.

 In July 2014, at her first semi-annual congressional testimony on U S. monetary policy, Yellen said, "while real estate, equities, and corporate bond prices have risen appreciably and valuation metrics have increased they were generally in line with historical norms."
 She also acknowledged some concerns about the valuations of lower-rated corporate debt and affirmed that she and other Fed officials were monitoring trends but did not believe that a so-called "everything bubble" was forming.

 On December 16, 2015, the Federal Reserve under Yellen increased its key interest rate for the first time since 2006.
-That move was largely expected because extraordinarily low rates for an extremely long time may contribute to financial instability and pose a threat to the economy and was considered a departure from the previous controversial Fed policy, commonly known as the Greenspan put.
-During her tenure, the Fed has gradually raised rates four additional times, leaving its key rate in a still-low range of 1.25 percent to 1.5 percent – well below historical standards.
+That move was largely expected because extraordinarily low rates for an extremely long time may contribute to financial instability and pose a threat to the economy, and was considered a departure from the previous controversial Fed policy, commonly known as the "Greenspan put".
+During her tenure, the Fed gradually raised rates four additional times, leaving its key rate in a still-low range of 1.25 percent to 1.5 percent – well below historical standards.